thriveweb/see-civil/content/see-group/home.md

   Rent, Integrated Concrete Solutions and DMC.

-  It is an an Australian-owned civil construction and engineering group with expertise in major infrastructure, urban development, plant hire and plant management, material supply and quarrying, readymix and precast concrete products.
+  It is an Australian-owned civil construction and engineering group with expertise in major infrastructure, urban development, plant hire and plant management, material supply and quarrying, readymix and precast concrete products.